EtainUpton/Assessment2019MachineLearning-Statistics/README.md

 ## Student: Etain Upton G00318876
 ## Assessment 2019 - Due: ~~November 29th, 2019~~ Friday December 13th, 2019

+The README should contain a summary of your work and provide instructions as to how to run the jupyter notebook and the web application.
+A better project will be well laid out, clear and concise, and easily understood and run.

 Submission: The submission for this assessment is in the form of a single GitHub repository.

 ### Summary of Etain’s work: